Code-Institute-Submissions/the-growth-club/README.md

 - Have a 'forgot password' functionality on the log in page.
 - Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc.
 - Events in the form of a calendar to visually represent events and not have it be part of the general resources.
-- Admin can update the images for the featured resources section.
-For now, it is just in the database and only editable from the backend.
-This was not a priority for this version of the project.
 - User can search by category and topic.
 - User can filter resources by category or topic.